Travelin' (John Lee Hooker album)

-Travelin' is an album by blues musician John Lee Hooker, recorded in Chicago in 1960 and released on the Vee-Jay label.
+Travelin' is an album by blues musician John Lee Hooker, recorded in 1960, which Vee-Jay Records released in the same year.

 Reception

 The Penguin Guide to Blues Recordings wrote that "Travelin' "was the first of Hooker's Vee-Jay albums to be recorded at a single session.
 Cut from the same cloth, the performances have little variety in texture and not much in tempo."

+Pete Welding assigned the album 4 stars in his DownBeat review.
+He wrote, "He is one of the most powerful blues performers, yet there is not a great deal of originality or real poetry in his lyrics.
+In the hands of a lesser artist, one feels that they would hardly come across, but the power of Hooker is such that he can invest them with a genuine conviction and seriousness that makes them believable.
+The dark, brooding, inconsolable quality of his voice and the intensity of his delivery further add to this effect".